-One of the VA’s solutions to the problem of timely care is the Veterans Choice Program.
-VCP is described on the VA official site as “a benefit that allows eligible Veterans to receive health care from a community provider.”
-It is an alternative to waiting for a VA appointment to become available or making a long journey to the nearest VA medical facility.
+One of the VA’s solutions to the problem of timely care was the Veterans Choice Program.
+VCP was described on the VA official site as “a benefit that allows eligible Veterans to receive health care from a community provider.”
+It was an alternative to waiting for a VA appointment to become available or making a long journey to the nearest VA medical facility.

 What You Should Know About the Original VCP